Tom Steyer: Trump impeachment campaign

 Beginning in October 2017, Steyer spent approximately $10 million for a television ad campaign advocating the impeachment of Donald Trump, and more on a digital ad campaign to call for Trump's impeachment.
 In the ad, Steyer identifies himself only as an "American citizen" and alleges that Trump "brought us to the brink of nuclear war, obstructed justice at the FBI, and in direct violation of the Constitution has taken money from foreign governments and threatened to shut down news organizations that report the truth."
 Trump responded by calling Steyer "wacky and totally unhinged."

-The Need to Impeach campaign led to speculation that Steyer was planning a run for California governor or California senator in 2018, although he did not do so.
+The Need to Impeach campaign led to speculation that Steyer was planning a run for California governor or U.S. Senator in 2018, although he did not do so.
 In March 2018, Steyer launched a 30-city town hall tour and, going into the fall election season, the campaign had amassed close to 6 million petition signatures.

 Steyer stepped down from his role as president of Need to Impeach in July 2019 when he announced his presidential campaign.
 As of 2019, he had reportedly spent over $70 million in the effort.
 Steyer said Need to Impeach would continue under new leadership and named Nathaly Arriola as the new executive director.

-Potential gubernatorial bid
+Potential 2018 California gubernatorial campaign

-Steyer considered running for governor of California in 2018 but in January 2018 announced that he would not.
+Steyer considered running for governor of California in 2018, but announced in January 2018 that he would not run.